th0rin-kali/Hacking-mission-writeups/HackThisSite/RealisticMission1.md

 A fairly simple webpage with some PHP coded elements and buttons.
 Raging Inferno are last (Your friends band) and you need to get them on top, so what are you going to do?

 ####The Solution
-Using Firebug for Firefox or Chrome Inspect Element, right click the 'Vote!' button on Raging Inferno This takes you to the code snippet for that button.
-The line you need is above <select name="vote">
-Drop this tag to reveal the other code entries.
-We need to change the value of '5' to represent a higher value Change <option value="5">5</option> to <option value="9999">5</option>
+Using Firebug for Firefox or Chrome Inspect Element, right click the 'Vote!' button on Raging Inferno.This takes you to the code snippet for that button.
+The line you need is above `<select name="vote">`.Drop this tag to reveal the other code entries.We need to change the value of '5' to represent a higher value.Change `<option value="5">5</option>` to `<option value="9999">5</option>`
 This will send the value 9999 to the server as a vote for Raging Inferno instead of just 5.

 You will be notified that you have completed the task.